N8-CIR-Bede/documentation/hardware/index.rst

    -  1x Mellanox EDR (100Gbit/s) InfiniBand port

 The Mellanox EDR InfiniBand interconnect is organised in a 2:1 block fat tree topology.
-GPUDirect RDMA transfers are supported on the 32 “gpu” nodes only, as this requires an InfiniBand port per POWER9 CPU socket.
+GPUDirect RDMA transfers are supported on the 32 ``gpu`` nodes only, as this requires an InfiniBand port per POWER9 CPU socket.

 Storage is provided by a 2PB Lustre filesystem capable of reaching